-Our statement of belief this week was - I think before I make choices that affect my health.
+Our statement of belief this week was - I can work, play, rest and pray each day.'

 High attendance is vitally important to every child, educationally, socially, and legally.
 This is a good opportunity to remind everyone holidays should not be booked during term time.
 Headteachers are not permitted to authorise absences unless there are exceptional circumstances.
 This does not include reduced holiday costs.
 If a child is not in school and the absence is not authorised, we are under a duty to report this to the Local Authority who may issue you with a penalty notice.